paulc4/mvc-exceptions/blog.md

     <a href="http://github.com/paulc4/mvc-exceptions/blob/master/src/main/java/demo1/web/GlobalControllerExceptionHandler.java">GlobalControllerExceptionHandler</a>
     which is a controller-advice.

-In addition, a <code>SimpleMappingExceptionResolver</code> may optionally be defined.
+In addition, a `SimpleMappingExceptionResolver` may optionally be defined.
 Class `Main` has a second property called `smerConfig` which can take one of three enumerated values:

   * `NONE`: No resolver defined.
 Unhandled exceptions processed by the container.
 Since we are using Tomcat